MossGoblin/factorization/README.md

 Given that the colors are only for graph readability, I don't plan to optimize that further for now.

 Additionally, if you run the script for a range that would require more than 11 color buckets, it will default to the monocolour version.

-**'slope' named variables**: as mentioned, the value of slope was initially calculated in reverse, by mistake; afterwards these inverse values actually proved very useful, so the concept was kept as it is and renamed to 'antislope'; however, for simplicity, the related variables in the code remain 'slope'; they may be renamed 'anti-' in future iterations